StyleBook to create a load balancing virtual server

 In this section, you have declared three parameters indicated by their name attribute values - name for virtual server name, ip for IP address of the virtual server, and lb-alg for the load balancing method.

-- type refers to the type of value these parameters can take.
+- type.
+Type of value these parameters can take.
 For example, name and lb-alg can take a string value and the ip value has to be of type ip address.
 Parameters in a StyleBook can be of any of the following built-in types:

-- password: An opaque/secret string value.
-When NetScaler MAS displays a value for this parameter, it is shown as asterisks (*****).
+- password.
+An opaque/secret string value.
+When Citrix ADM displays a value for this parameter, it is shown as asterisks (*****).